Editor’s note: Updated June 2020.

 Your website is a bit like an iceberg.
 People really only ever see the most visible portions – your homepage, blogs, product pages, etc.

-The guts of any website are a complex web of pages and subdomains, and the structure of those components is critical to SEO success.
-Google’s algorithms are infamously finicky, so you don’t want to go shifting around your site map without first understanding how these changes will impact your site’s ranking, especially when it comes to subdomains.
+The guts of any website are a complex web of pages and multiple subdomains, and the structure of those components is critical to SEO success.
+Google’s algorithms are infamously finicky, so you don’t want to go shifting around your site map without first understanding how these changes will impact your site’s ranking, especially when it comes to your root domain versus your subdomains.

 One of the most frequent questions our tech team hears is, “Exactly what is a subdomain?”
 An important question, to be sure.
 The more pressing followup, though, should be, “When is the best time to use them?”